 People who suffer from kufungisisa often find themselves engrossed with worries beyond their control.
 This intense anxiety can disrupt their daily lives and lead to deep overthinking.

 In Zimbabwe, the prevailing chaos and violence, along with difficult living conditions, exacerbate this psychological struggle.
-Factors like poverty and a lack of independence further contribute to the prevalence of kufungisisa, making it a significant concern for many individuals in these challenging circumstances.
+Poverty and a lack of independence increase the prevalence of kufungisisa.
+These factors make it a significant concern for many individuals in these challenging circumstances.

 Treatment of kufungisisa often combines traditional and modern methods.
 In Zimbabwe, many seek help from traditional healers, using herbal remedies and rituals to restore emotional and mental balance.